verbeeckjan/mapbox-gl-draw-circle/README.md

 * Fixed the issue with an exception thrown when center coordinates are missing.
 * Fixed the issue with dragPan handler staying disabled when the draw control is removed from map.
 * Fixed the issue with the circle points not being strictly at 12, 3, 6, 9 o'clock.
-* Add the center point to the circle in edit and drag mode: Orange dot with a white border in edit mode.
+* Add the center point to the circle in edit and drag mode: Orange dot with a white border.